derekmisler/derekmisler.com/README.md

 #Derek Misler
+- New York, NY, United States
+- 828-273-6943
 - derekmisler@gmail.com
 - http://www.derekmisler.com

-Derek Misler is a full-stack web and software developer.
-He has a well-rounded education of many different web and software languages, and an advanced proficiency of front-end techniques.
-Some of his favorite aspects of web development and software engineering are optimizing code, fixing details, and finding bugs.
-He is an independent person, but enjoys the learning opportunities afforded by working on a team.
+I am a full-stack web and software developer with 10+ years experience.
+I have a well-rounded education, both traditional and self-driven, of many different web and software programming languages for both desktop and mobile, including Python, Ruby, C/C++, C#/.NET, PHP, and an advanced proficiency of front-end techniques involving HTML5, CSS3, and JavaScript, including frameworks such as jQuery, Angular, and React.
+Some of my favorite aspects of web development and software engineering are solving complex data-related problems, optimization and analysis of data sets such as A/B testing, and finding bugs through a test-driven development approach.
+I am an independent person, but I enjoy the learning opportunities afforded by working on a team.

 ---
 ## Technical Skills
-**Like:** html, css, javascript, c, c++, c#, ruby-on-rails, python, jquery, asp.net, photography, photoshop, indesign, illustrator
+**Like:** html, css, javascript, c#, angularjs, python, jquery, asp.net, photography, photoshop, indesign, illustrator, html5, css3, node.js

 **Dislike:** powerpoint

 ---
 ##Experience

-**Web Manager**, Asheville Convention and Visitors Bureau/Asheville Area Chamber of Commerce, *December 2010 - Current*
+**Web Manager**, Asheville Convention and Visitors Bureau, *December 2010 – Current*

-html, css, jquery, javascript, php, asp.net, coldfusion, node.js, mongodb, actionscript, python, photography
+html5, css3, asp.net, javascript, jquery, angularjs, node.js, api, facebook-javascript-sdk, youtube-api, twitter-bootstrap

 As the only designer/developer/analyst on staff, my job is to maintain our entire web presence.
 We started with an ASP.NET-backed website, but one of my first projects was to oversee the first redesign of ExploreAsheville.com using Coldfusion, and I’ve since updated and maintained it as the web evolves, as well as creating the matching mobile site and Blogger theme.
 The site will receive over 4 million visits this year, which is more traffic than North Carolina’s state tourism office.
 I’ve been in charge of creating all print- and web-related assets for our various marketing campaigns, all of the digital analytics, and two long-form, media-rich, interactive stories that continue to win awards.
 Finally, we’re in the process of a second redesign utilizing Node.js and MongoDB.
-One feature of our new site utilizes web-scraping technology written in Python that we’ll be using to partner with area online events calendars to create a single, unified events calendar for the entire county.
+One feature of our new site utilizes web-scraping technology written in Node.js that we’ll be using to partner with area online events calendars to create a single, unified events calendar for the entire county.

 ---

-**Web Designer/Photographer**, Houser Shoes, Inc, *January 2010 - December 2010*
+**Web Designer/Photographer**, Houser Shoes, Inc, *January 2010 – December 2010*

 html, css, javascript, magento, php, mysql, photography